vvvwo/PKSS-Align/README.md

-# PKSS-Align: A New Registration Method
+# PKSS-Align: Robust Point Cloud Registration on Pre-Kendall Shape Space

-It is an implementation for the paper “PKSS-Align”.
-The source code will be released when the paper is accepted.
+It is an implementation for the paper “PKSS-Align: Robust Point Cloud Registration on Pre-Kendall Shape Space”, which has been accepted by IEEE TVCG.
 The complied version and related exe file are released at first for testing.

 ## Introduction